MatthewHerbst/react-to-print/README.md

 - `onAfterPrint` may fire immediately (before the print dialog is closed) on newer versions of Safari where [`window.print`](https://developer.mozilla.org/en-US/docs/Web/API/Window/print) does not block

 ## Common Pitfalls

+- `documentTitle` will not work if `react-to-print` is running within an `iframe`.
+If `react-to-print` is running within an `iframe` and your script has access to the parent document, you may be able to manually set and then restore the parent document's `title` during the print.
+This can be done by leveraging the `onBeforeGetContent` and `onAfterPrint` props.

 - When printing, only styles that directly target the printed nodes will be applied, since the parent nodes will not exist in the DOM used for the print.
 For example, in the code below, if the `<p>` tag is the root of the `ComponentToPrint` then the red styling will *not* be applied.
 Be sure to target all printed content directly and not from unprinted parents.